Virginia McLaurin: Meeting the Obamas

 Towards the end of the Obama administration, friends of McLaurin recommended to members of the Obama administration that she meet with the President due to her extensive history of volunteering.
 In February 2016, the White House hosted McLaurin in celebration of Black History Month.
 Upon meeting the President and First Lady, McLaurin gave them both hugs and started dancing with them.
 She would later say in interviews that she never felt that she would live to visit the White House, and she never thought there would be a day she would get to meet a Black President with his Black wife while celebrating Black history.
 Shortly after her meeting with the Obamas, the video of her dancing with the two went viral online.
 According to the local press, she was afterwards referred to as D.C.'s favorite centenarian and Grandma Virginia.

 On March 11, 2016, McLaurin received the President's Volunteer Service Award for her two decades of service to schoolchildren.
 On May 27, 2016, she attended a Washington Nationals baseball game and was presented with a custom jersey on the field.

 Personal life and longevity

-She had two children with her late husband; as of 2016, her daughter was alive at 83 years old; her son had died.
+McLaurin had two children with her late husband; as of 2016, her daughter was 83 years old; her son had died.
 Despite this, she estimated she had about 50 living descendants.
 At least one of her grandchildren had a great-grandchild, making her a great-great-great-grandmother.

 In 2016, McLaurin had trouble obtaining a replacement photo ID from the Washington, D.C.
-Department of Motor Vehicles because of bureaucratic difficulties in getting a copy of her birth certificate from South Carolina.
+Department of Motor Vehicles because of bureaucratic difficulties acquiring a copy of her birth certificate from South Carolina.

-On March 12, 2019, McLaurin turned 110 years old, becoming a supercentenarian.
+On March 12, 2019, McLaurin allegedly turned 110 years old, becoming a supercentenarian.
 She celebrated her previous birthdays from ages 106 to 109 with her favorite basketball team, the Harlem Globetrotters.

-McLaurin died at her home in Olney, Maryland, on November 14, 2022, at the claimed age of 113.
+McLaurin died at her home in Olney, Maryland, on November 14, 2022, at the acclaimed age of 113.